-Taking note of the above,
+Taking note of the above, the Organization of Islamic Cooperation;

-- 1. Calls for a peaceful settlement of the Jammu and Kashmir issue in accordance with the relevant UN Resolutions: - 2.
-Calls upon India to cease forthwith the gross and systematic human rights violations of the Kashmiri people; - 3.
-Further calls upon India to allow international human rights groups and humanitarian organizations to visit Jammu and Kashmir; - 4.
-Affirms that any political process/elections held under foreign occupation cannot be a substitute to the exercise of the right of self-determination by people of Kashmir as provided in the relevant Security Council Resolutions and reaffirmed in the Millennium Declaration of the UN General Assembly; - 5.
-Supports the ongoing efforts of the Government of Pakistan to seek a peaceful resolution of the Jammu and Kashmir dispute through all possible means including substantive bilateral talks with India in accordance with the will of the people of Jammu and Kashmir; - 6.
-Appeals to the Member States, OIC and other Islamic institutions, such as the Islamic Solidarity Fund and philanthropists to mobilize funds and contribute generously towards providing humanitarian assistance to the Kashmiri people; - 7.
-Requests the Islamic Development Bank and the Islamic Solidarity Fund to provide the necessary financial resources to provide vocational training and higher education to Kashmiri refugees and entrusts the General Secretariat to submit appropriate proposals; - 8.
-Calls for the expeditious implementation of the recommendations contained in the reports of the two OIC Missions led by Ambassador Ezzat Kamel Mufti, Secretary General's Special Representative on Jammu and Kashmir in March 2007 and in September 2008 to Pakistan and Azad Kashmir to prevail upon India to sincerely strive peaceful resolution of the Kashmir dispute and reciprocate the initiative taken by Pakistan;
+1. Calls for a peaceful settlement of the Jammu and Kashmir issue in accordance with the relevant UN Resolutions;

+2. Calls upon India to cease forthwith the gross and systematic human rights violations of the Kashmiri people;

+3. Further calls upon India to allow international human rights groups and humanitarian organizations to visit Jammu and Kashmir;

+4. Affirms that any political process/elections held under foreign occupation cannot be a substitute to the exercise of the right of self-determination by people of Kashmir as provided in the relevant Security Council Resolutions and reaffirmed in the Millennium Declaration of the UN General Assembly;

+5. Supports the ongoing efforts of the Government of Pakistan to seek a peaceful resolution of the Jammu and Kashmir dispute through all possible means including substantive bilateral talks with India in accordance with the will of the people of Jammu and Kashmir;

+6. Appeals to the Member States, OIC and other Islamic institutions, such as the Islamic Solidarity Fund and philanthropists to mobilize funds and contribute generously towards providing humanitarian assistance to the Kashmiri people;

+7. Requests the Islamic Development Bank and the Islamic Solidarity Fund to provide the necessary financial resources to provide vocational training and higher education to Kashmiri refugees and entrusts the General Secretariat to submit appropriate proposals;

+8. Calls for the expeditious implementation of the recommendations contained in the reports of the three OIC Missions led by Ambassador Ezzat Kamel Mufti, Secretary General's Special Representative on Jammu and Kashmir in March 2007, September 2008 and Ambassador Abdulla Abdul Rahman Alim in April 2011 to Pakistan and Azad Kashmir to prevail upon India to sincerely strive peaceful resolution of the Kashmir dispute and reciprocate the initiative taken by Pakistan;

+9. Urges the Government of India, in the interest of regional peace and security to avail itself of the offer of Good Offices made by the OIC and also allow the OIC Fact Finding Mission to visit the Indian occupied Jammu and Kashmir;

+10. Further urges the Government of India to allow an impartial investigation of unmarked graves and called for the need to secure the sites of those graves and conduct investigations by impartial forensic experts;

-- 9. Urges the Government of India, in the interest of regional peace and security to avail itself of the offer of Good Offices made by the OIC and also allow the OIC Fact Finding Mission to visit the Indian occupied Jammu and Kashmir; - 10.
-Recommends that OIC should initiate to issue annual report of the human rights situation in Indian occupied Jammu and Kashmir; - 11.
-Recommends that Member States continue to coordinate their positions in international fora and mandates the OIC Contact Group on Jammu and Kashmir to meet regularly on the sidelines of session of the UN General Assembly, the UN Human Right Council and UN Sub-Commission on the Promotion and Protection of Human Rights as well as the OIC Ministerial meetings; - 12.
-Reiterates its recommendation that for a meaningful and effective role in the dispute the Secretary General should dispatch a formal request to the President of India to facilitate the visit of an OIC Mission to the Indian-occupied Jammu and Kashmir; - 13.
-Decides to consider the Jammu and Kashmir Dispute at the next Session of the CFM; - 14.
-Requests the Secretary General to follow up the implementation of this resolution and to submit report thereon to the next Session of the Council of Foreign Ministers.
+11. Recommends that OIC should initiate to issue annual report of the human rights situation in Indian occupied Jammu and Kashmir;

+12. Recommends that Member States continue to coordinate their positions in international fora and mandates the OIC Contact Group on Jammu and Kashmir to meet regularly on the sidelines of session of the UN General Assembly, the UN Human Right Council and UN Sub-Commission on the Promotion and Protection of Human Rights as well as the OIC Ministerial meetings;

+13. Reiterates its recommendation that for a meaningful and effective role in the dispute the Secretary General should dispatch a formal request to the President of India to facilitate the visit of an OIC Mission to the Indian-occupied Jammu and Kashmir;

+14. Decides to consider the Jammu and Kashmir Dispute at the next Session of the CFM;

+15. Requests the Secretary General to follow up the implementation of this resolution and to submit report thereon to the next Session of the Council of Foreign Ministers.

-RESOLUTION NO.3/38-POL ON PEACE PROCESS BETWEEN INDIA AND PAKISTAN
+RESOLUTION NO.2/39-POL ON PEACE PROCESS BETWEEN INDIA AND PAKISTAN

-The Thirty-eight Session of the Council of Foreign Ministers (Session of Peace, Cooperation and Development), held in Astana, Republic of Kazakhstan, from 26-28 Rajab 1432 H (28-30 June 2011),
+The Thirty-ninth Session of the Council of Foreign Ministers (Session of Solidarity for Sustainable Development), held in Djibouti, Republic of Djibouti from 1-3 Muharram1434H (15-17 November 2012),